Marinejegerkommandoen

 Marinejegerkommandoen (MJK) (Naval Special Operations Commando) is the maritime/naval special warfare unit of the Norwegian Armed Forces and was established in 1953.

-The MJK is under the command of the Norwegian Special Operations Command (NORSOCOM) together with the Forsvarets Spesialkommando (FSK), with the MJK being the older of the two units.
+The MJK is under the command of the Norwegian Special Operations Command (NORSOCOM) together with the Special Operations Commando with the MJK being the older of the two units.
 The unit is headquartered on the Ramsund naval base in northern Norway, with other MJK operators stationed on the Haakonsvern naval base in western Norway.

 Selection

 As with any modern special operations forces, the training to become an MJK operator is long and arduous, both physically and mentally taxing.
 To become a fully qualified MJK operator takes a minimum of two years and is further augmented by specialized courses during the following contract period, such as combat medic training, sniper training and forward air control (FAC) training.

 In 2008 a news-team from NRK filmed their selection process, showing recruits being strip searched and doing water exercises in a secret abandoned naval base somewhere along the Norwegian coast.